Authentication API

 Overview

 D.Hub uses a JWT (JSON Web Token) based authentication system.
-The dual token structure with Access Token and Refresh Token provides both security and ease of use.
+It provides both security and convenience through a dual token structure with Access Token and Refresh Token.

 Authentication Flow